telerik/ajax-docs/controls/tooltip/troubleshooting/using-radtooltipmanager-in-ms-ajax-updatepanels.md

 ---
 title: Using RadToolTipManager in MS AJAX UpdatePanels
-page_title: Using RadToolTipManager in MS AJAX UpdatePanels | UI for ASP.NET AJAX Documentation
+page_title: Using RadToolTipManager in MS AJAX UpdatePanels | RadTooltip for ASP.NET AJAX Documentation
 description: Using RadToolTipManager in MS AJAX UpdatePanels
 slug: tooltip/troubleshooting/using-radtooltipmanager-in-ms-ajax-updatepanels
 tags: using,radtooltipmanager,in,ms,ajax,updatepanels